bufbuild-ru/docs/docs/reference/protovalidate/rules/string_rules/index.md

 ## host_and_port

+`host_and_port` specifies that the field value must be valid host/port pair—for example, "example.com:8080".The host can be one of:

+- An IPv4 address in dotted decimal format—for example, "192.168.5.21".
+- An IPv6 address enclosed in square brackets—for example, "\[2001:0DB8:ABCD:0012::F1\]".
+- A hostname—for example, "example.com".

-`host_and_port` specifies the field value must be a valid host and port pair.
-The host must be a valid hostname or IP address while the port must be in the range of 0-65535, inclusive.
-IPv6 addresses must be delimited with square brackets (e.g., `[::1]:1234`).@generated from field: bool host_and_port = 32;
+The port is separated by a colon.
+It must be non-empty, with a decimal number in the range of 0-65535, inclusive.@generated from field: bool host_and_port = 32;

 ## well_known_regex